What is Blockchain, and How Does it Work?

 However, there is still the possibility of a blockchain being hacked.
 In an article by MIT Technology Review, blockchain hacks have increased in recent years.
 Since 2017, hackers have stolen roughly $2 billion in cryptocurrency.
 According to epiqglobal.com, there are three scenarios where hackers can access a blockchain:

 1) 51% attacks: These attacks occur when hackers gain control over half the mining process.
 A common tactic used by hackers is to create a second version of blockchain, which is called a fork.
 The fork does not reflect transactions from the original blockchain.
 This allows hackers to create a new transaction and program it as the true version of the blockchain.
 With the fraudulent blockchain, hackers can double spend cryptocurrency and conduct other harmful acts.
-Smaller blockchains are most susceptible to 51% attacks it is easier for gain control over them.
-Larger and more complex blockchains are harder for hackers to crack.
+Smaller blockchains are most susceptible to 51% attacks as it is easier to gain control over them.
+Larger and more complex blockchains are harder for criminals to crack.
 Plus, 51% attacks rarely occur because they take enormous amount of time, money, and energy to successfully pull off.

 2) Creation error: Occasionally, security glitches or errors happen when blockchains are created.
 This more common with large, complex blockchains.
 Smart contracts are also prone to creation errors.
 Hackers are known to exploit errors in a smart contract to steal money from users.
 It is hard to detect the theft because the fraudulent transaction is not reflected in the blockchain.
-The only way to revert the theft is to make a fork and have all users recognize the new blockchain as the official version
+The only way to revert the theft is to make a fork and have all users recognize the new blockchain as the official version.

 Despite these examples, blockchains are still very secure.
 Blockchain companies and creators are always looking for ways to improve or perfect security technology for blockchains.
 Hopefully the technology improves to lower instances of hacks.